KernelTuner/kernel_tuner/CONTRIBUTING.rst

 Running tests
 -------------

-To run the tests you can use ``pytest -v`` in the top-level directory.
+To run the tests you can use ``pytest -v test/`` in the top-level directory.

 Note that tests that require PyCuda and/or a CUDA capable GPU will be skipped if these are not installed/present.
 The same holds for tests that require PyOpenCL.

-Contributions you make to the Kernel Tuner should not break any of the tests even if you can not run them locally.
+Contributions you make to the Kernel Tuner should not break any of the tests even if you cannot run them locally.

 The examples can be seen as *integration tests* for the Kernel Tuner.
 Note that these will also use the installed package.

 Building documentation
 ----------------------
 Documentation is located in the ``doc/`` directory.
 This is where you can type ``make html`` to generate the html pages in the ``doc/build/html`` directory.